Status: Bill 37 received royal assent on December 9, 2020

 - concrete industry: from 45 days to 90 days

-- increase the minimum amount owed that can be subject to a lien from $300 to $700
+- increases the minimum amount owed that can be subject to a lien from $300 to $700

-- allow dispute resolution through adjudication, which is faster and less costly than going to court
+- allows dispute resolution through adjudication, which is faster and less costly than going to court

-- introduce new rules allowing holdback money on large, multi-year projects to be released without risk at pre-set times
+- introduces new rules allowing holdback money on large, multi-year projects to be released without risks at pre-set times

-- rename the Builders’ Lien Act to the Prompt Payment and Construction Lien Act
+- renames the Builders’ Lien Act to the Prompt Payment and Construction Lien Act

 - Prompt Payment & Adjudication (PDF, 653 KB)